 Step 10: Apply for Business Licenses and Permits

-• General Excise Tax (GET) License – To sell products and certain services, registration with the Hawaii Department of Taxation will be necessary.
+- General Excise Tax (GET) License – Registration with the Hawaii Department of Taxation is necessary to sell products and certain services.

 Step 11: File Annual Reports

-Corporations are required to submit an annual report every year with the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division.
+Corporations are required to submit an annual report to the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division, every year.

 Annual reports are filed during the quarter of the Corporation’s anniversary date.
 For example, if the Corporation was registered on February 19th, the annual report will be filed between January 1 and March 31.
 The due dates are March 31, June 30, September 30, and December 31.